 We are processing fiber like it is going out of style (or I should properly say Vick is processing it).
 She is washing, picking, separating and drying fiber and then dying it on the rear deck and drying it all over again.
 She already has a great batch of Suri ready for spinning and today, since it is raining…we will get out the loom and load it up, making it ready to go for Vick to run off a scarf with her fancy art yarns.

 We have decided the gift shop is not going to make it, so we will reconfigure our plans to use the building as a farm store and spinning/knitting store.
 We’ll market our farm products and fiber there and still give 15% of all sales to a different “Organization of the Month”, helping our own local families as much as possible.
 In this way we can support the many different programs in need of funding, while helping our nearby neighbors.
+Considering the lousy support the hospice people gave us, we will probably be raising more with this venture by keeping it closer to home and helping our own needy neighbors instead of the entire seven county region the hospice program now serves.
+I’m not saying we will not give to the hospice program any longer…because we surely will, but not exclusively as we did before, when so many others need help too.

 The rain is nice…the air refreshing and cool…and I want to sit on the porch and listen to the raindrops gently tapping on the tin roof…maybe I’ll even snooze a little.
 Life is good.